nfq-eta/react-typescript/README.md

 ## Why?
 Make it fast as possible.
-Current development environment starts in ~10s Build time as fast as posible
+Current development environment starts in ~10s Build time as fast as possible
 Bundle size should be minimum as possible

 ## What's inside